American Water Works (NYSE:AWK) Sets New 52-Week Low at $143.14

-American Water Works Company, Inc. (NYSE:AWK – Get Rating)’s stock price hit a new 52-week low during trading on Tuesday .
+American Water Works Company, Inc. (NYSE:AWK – Get Rating) hit a new 52-week low during mid-day trading on Tuesday .
 The stock traded as low as $143.14 and last traded at $143.29, with a volume of 13275 shares trading hands.
 The stock had previously closed at $145.79.

-Several equities analysts recently commented on AWK shares.
-Zacks Investment Research raised shares of American Water Works from a “sell” rating to a “hold” rating and set a $163.00 price objective for the company in a research note on Wednesday, February 9th.
-StockNews.com started coverage on shares of American Water Works in a research note on Thursday, March 31st.
+Several brokerages have issued reports on AWK.
+Zacks Investment Research upgraded shares of American Water Works from a “sell” rating to a “hold” rating and set a $163.00 price target for the company in a research report on Wednesday, February 9th.
+Barclays decreased their price target on shares of American Water Works from $187.00 to $166.00 and set an “equal weight” rating for the company in a research report on Wednesday, February 9th.
+HSBC upgraded shares of American Water Works from a “hold” rating to a “buy” rating and decreased their price target for the company from $190.00 to $182.00 in a research report on Wednesday, February 23rd.
+StockNews.com began coverage on shares of American Water Works in a research report on Thursday, March 31st.
 They issued a “hold” rating for the company.
-Barclays dropped their price objective on shares of American Water Works from $187.00 to $166.00 and set an “equal weight” rating for the company in a research note on Wednesday, February 9th.
-UBS Group upgraded shares of American Water Works from a “sell” rating to a “neutral” rating and decreased their price target for the company from $164.00 to $161.00 in a research report on Monday, February 7th.
-Finally, HSBC upgraded shares of American Water Works from a “hold” rating to a “buy” rating and decreased their price target for the company from $190.00 to $182.00 in a research report on Wednesday, February 23rd.
-Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, American Water Works currently has an average rating of “Hold” and a consensus target price of $174.00.
+Finally, UBS Group upgraded shares of American Water Works from a “sell” rating to a “neutral” rating and decreased their price target for the company from $164.00 to $161.00 in a research report on Monday, February 7th.
+Three research analysts have rated the stock with a sell rating, seven have given a hold rating and two have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, American Water Works currently has an average rating of “Hold” and an average target price of $174.00.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 1st.
-Stockholders of record on Tuesday, May 10th will be given a dividend of $0.655 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 1st.
+Investors of record on Tuesday, May 10th will be given a dividend of $0.655 per share.
+This represents a $2.62 dividend on an annualized basis and a dividend yield of 1.81%.
+This is an increase from American Water Works’s previous quarterly dividend of $0.60.
 The ex-dividend date is Monday, May 9th.
-This is a boost from American Water Works’s previous quarterly dividend of $0.60.
-This represents a $2.62 annualized dividend and a dividend yield of 1.81%.
-American Water Works’s dividend payout ratio is 33.99%.
+American Water Works’s dividend payout ratio (DPR) is presently 33.99%.

 American Water Works Company, Inc, through its subsidiaries, provides water and wastewater services in the United States.
 It offers water and wastewater services to approximately 1,700 communities in 14 states serving approximately 3.4 million active customers.
 The company serves residential customers; commercial customers, including food and beverage providers, commercial property developers and proprietors, and energy suppliers; fire service and private fire customers; industrial customers, such as large-scale manufacturers, mining, and production operations; public authorities comprising government buildings and other public sector facilities, such as schools and universities; and other utilities and community water and wastewater systems.